Culture of Malta: The culture of prehistoric Malta

 The earliest inhabitants of the Maltese Islands are believed to have been Sicani from nearby Sicily who arrived on the island sometime before 5000 BC.
 They grew cereals and raised domestic livestock and, in keeping with many other ancient Mediterranean cultures, formed a fertility cult represented in Malta by statuettes of unusually large proportions.
 Pottery from the earliest period of Maltese civilization (known as the Għar Dalam phase) is similar to examples found in Agrigento, Sicily.
 These people were either supplanted by, or gave rise to a culture of megalithic temple builders, whose surviving monuments on Malta and Gozo are considered the oldest standing stone structures in the world.
 The temples date from 4000 to 2500 BC and typically consist of a complex trefoil design.

-Little is known about the temple builders of Malta and Gozo; however there is some evidence that their rituals included animal sacrifice.
+Little is known about the temple builders of Malta and Gozo; however, there is some evidence that their rituals included animal sacrifice.
 This culture disappeared from the Maltese Islands around 2500 BC and was replaced by a new influx of Bronze Age immigrants, a culture that is known to have cremated its dead and introduced smaller megalithic structures called dolmens to Malta, probably imported by Sicilian population because of the similarity of Maltese dolmens with similar constructions found in the largest island of the Mediterranean sea.

 The development of modern Maltese culture

 The culture of modern Malta has been described as a "rich pattern of traditions, beliefs and practices," which is the result of "a long process of adaptation, assimilation and cross fertilization of beliefs and usages drawn from various conflicting sources."
 It has been subjected to the same complex, historic processes that gave rise to the linguistic and ethnic admixture that defines who the people of Malta and Gozo are today.

 Present-day Maltese culture is essentially Latin European with the recent British legacy also in evidence.
-In the early part of its history Malta was also exposed to Semitic influences.
+In the early part of its history, Malta was also exposed to Semitic-speaking communities.
 The present-day legacy of this is linguistic rather than cultural.
 The Latin European element is the major source of Maltese culture because of the virtually continuous cultural impact on Malta over the past eight centuries and the fact that Malta shares the religious beliefs, traditions and ceremonies of its Sicilian and Southern European neighbors.